COSC3020/quicksort-pivot-tlaceby/README.md

 With the median-of-three method, the pivot is chosen by considering the **first**, **middle**, and **last** elements.
 This should reduce the chance of picking an extreme value as the pivot compared to just selecting the first element.

 To pick a **bad** pivot would mean at least two out of the three elements must be either smallest or largest values.
-There are $3*2*1$ or $3!$ permutations of three elements.
+There are $3 \times 2 \times 1$ or $3! = 6$ permutations of three elements.
 The probability of picking a **bad** one is where 2 of them are *extreme* values.
 Therefore $1- 4/6 = 1- 2/3$ is the probability of selecting a bad pivot using this method.

 Conversely this means the probability of selecting the good pivot position is $1 - 1/3 = 2/3 = 0.66$.